yohasebe/openai-chat-api-workflow/README.md

 ### Using Selected Text ️📋

-Select any text on your Mac and send it to the workflow:
+You can select any text on your Mac and send it to the workflow:

-- Text selection → universal action hotkey → select `OpenAI Query`
+- Method 1: select text → universal action hotkey → select `OpenAI Query`
-- Setup custom hotkey
+- Method 2: set up a custom hotkey to `Send selected text to OpenAI`

 ### Using Alfred Text Box ⌨️

-Enter a query text directly to Alfred textbox:
+You can enter a query text directly into Alfred textbox:

-- Alfred textbox → keyword (`openai`) → tab → query text → enter
+- Method 1: Alfred textbox → keyword (`openai`) → tab → input query text
-- Alfred textbox → query text → select fallback search (`OpenAI Query`)
+- Method 2: Alfred textbox → input query text → select fallback search (`OpenAI Query`)

 ### Using Textbox in Default Web-browser 🌐

-Open a web interface (see the figure below):
+You can open a web interface (see the figure below).

-- Alfred textbox → keyword (`openai-textbox`)
+- Method 1: Alfred textbox → keyword (`openai-textbox`)
-- Setup custom Hotkey
+- Method 2: set up a custom hotkey to `Open web interface`

 <img width="700" alt="SCR-20221207-st2" src="https://user-images.githubusercontent.com/18207/206172474-e4e2f1bd-2c03-4915-8ed0-6a4310127c59.png">

 ## General Query

-The input text is used as a query to OpenAI text-completion API.
+The input text is used as a prompt to the OpenAI text-completion API.
 The original input text can be prepended or postfixed with instructional text to compose a complex query to be given to the API.

 #### <span><img src='./icons/patch-question.png' style='height:2em;'/></span> Direct Query

-Input text string is directly input as a query to OpenAI text-completion API.
+The input text is directly sent as a prompt to the OpenAI text-completion API.

 <img src='https://user-images.githubusercontent.com/18207/199722607-e7d0dd82-30ec-482a-b9d6-5609561fc359.gif' style='width:700px;'/>

 #### <span><img src='./icons/arrow-bar-down.png' style='height:2em;'/></span> Prepend Text + Query

 After the initial text is entered, the user is prompted for additional text.
-The additional text is added *before* the initial text and the resulting text is used as the query.
+The additional text is added *before* the initial text, and the resulting text is used as the query.

 <img src='https://user-images.githubusercontent.com/18207/200111874-d90e17a0-3b82-4edd-a3c5-e58c61e35377.gif' style='width:700px;'/>